pradeep3sep/interviewquestion/README ReactJs.md

 - Finally, in the `App` component, we use  `LogEnhancedComponent` just like any other component.

 <br>

-> ### What are hooks?
-Hooks is a special JavaScript function that allows you use state and other React features without writing a class.
-This pattern has been introduced as a new feature in React 16.8 and helped to isolate the stateful logic from the components.

 <br>

 > ### In which scenarios error boundaries do not catch errors?